Regulated Health Professions Act

 Frequently Asked Questions

 No. The LPN profession will transition to the RHPA at a later date.
 We are working towards the transition, but the date of transition has not yet been determined.

 No. As an LPN, your practice and authority is not affected by the RNs’ and RPNs’ transition to the RHPA.
 You will continue to be governed under the LPN Act and regulated in accordance with the existing standards of your profession.

-All members of the profession will be notified in advance of the transition, along with information about what will change and whether those changes may or may not affect practice.
+All members of the profession will be notified in advance of the transition, along with information about what will change and how those changes might affect LPN practice.

 No. If more than one health profession has the competence to perform an activity defined in the RHPA as a reserved act, the Government of Manitoba may authorize more than one health profession to perform it.